NEW RENAISSANCE

 Inter-spiritual Conversations

 Christianity, of course, has played a central role in western culture.
-We believe a New Renaissance could emerge from Christianity if we truly had “the mind of Christ”.
-But we believe there is deep wisdom embedded in all of the world’s sacred traditions.
-We believe in the importance of bringing religious traditions into conversation with each other, with an earnest willingness to explore, dialogue and partner with others of good faith.
+We believe a New Renaissance could emerge from Christianity.
+But we also believe there is deep wisdom embedded in all of the world’s sacred traditions.
+We need to bring religious traditions into conversation with each other, with an earnest willingness to explore, dialogue and partner with others of good faith.
 We can be motivated by genuine curiosity and by something Bishop Krister Stendahl called “holy envy.”

 INITIATIVES